walkeriniraq/credit-card-app/README.md

 This is just a small application I've put together to test javascript TDD using jasmine and coffeescript.
 There is a small sinatra application mostly existing to automatically compile my coffeescript into javascript.

+Since "application" has two meanings in this case, I'm calling the credit card application object a "form"

 Instructions
 ============
 Test the server with "rspec spec"